jmontleon/DCS-MON/README.md

 5. Place dcs.vbs in your startup folder.
   * The per user start folder is C:\Users\$USER\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup
 6. Either reboot or double click the script to start the monitor process.
 It pauses for a minute before it starts doing it's thing.
-7. If you need to stop for it kill the "Microsoft ® Windows Based Script Host" process in the Task Manager.
+7. If you need to stop it kill the "Microsoft ® Windows Based Script Host" process in the Task Manager.
 This could probably be improved...